 All of the ingredients are fairly standard baking ingredients because this recipe is very uncomplicated.
 You will probably already have most of the ingredients already in your pantry.

-Step 4: Now mix dry ingredients with wet ingredients.
+- Combine: Now mix the flour mixture with wet ingredients.

-- When making these lemon and ricotta cookies, they do not spread much at all in the oven so you want to make sure you are scooping out the size cookie that you want to eat when it is done baking.
-To do this, I prefer to use a small cookie scoop to scoop out the ricotta dough and then gently smooth off the top of the cookie.
-Basically how the cookie looks before going into the oven is how it is going to look coming out 🙂
+- When making these lemon and ricotta cookies, they do not spread much at all in the oven.
+Because of this, I prefer to use a small cookie scoop to scoop out the ricotta dough and then gently smooth off the top of the cookie.

-- Making the glaze portion of this recipe is really easy but maybe you'd prefer to skip this part but still have that lemon flavor.
-This is totally fine and I have added portions to use in the notes section of the recipe below if you want to do this.
+- Making the glaze portion of this recipe is really easy but maybe you'd prefer to skip this part you can.
+The cookies will not have that lemon flavor though.

 More Ricotta Recipes